Articles , Glossary

 Don’t forget, you are the hero of your own story.
 (Greg Boyle)

 With the growing attention to prominent visual details and diversity of graphics on modern websites, the approach of using a hero image seems to move from trends to well-established strategies.
 In today’s article, we’re going to discuss what is hero image, why it’s important in web design, and how to make it work for your goals.
-And sure, we’ll show that all on multiple web design examples by the Tubik Studio team.

 What Is a Hero Image?

-In web design, “hero image” is a term that is applied to a big eye-catching image that is usually seen in the above-the-fold zone of the webpage right below the website header.
+In web design, “hero image” is a term that is applied to a big eye-catching image that is usually seen in the above-the-fold zone of the webpage, right below the website header.
 This simple scheme from Balsamiq covers the basic idea.

 hero image web design

 Make no mistake, the term doesn’t require that all images of this kind should include only a human, animal, mascot, or any other kind of character.
 Don’t get stereotyped with that “hero” part.
-It can be also the theme image featuring a landscape, a device, a building – anything, even an abstract model or composition.
+It can also be the theme image featuring a landscape, a device, a building, anything, even an abstract model or composition.
 The main idea is that the image instantly grabs attention and allows for setting a quick visual, emotional, and informative connection with the user.

 Why Is Hero Image Important?